Mesothelioma Prognosis Overview

-- Mesothelioma Location: Doctors typically formulate a general prognosis first based on where the mesothelioma has formed.
-Of the three primary locations, pericardial has the worst prognosis while peritoneal has the best prognosis, with pleural falling in the middle.
+Doctors typically formulate a general prognosis first based on where the mesothelioma has formed.
+Of the the primary locations, peritoneal has the best prognosis while peritoneal has the worst prognosis, with pleural falling in the middle.

-- Mesothelioma Stage: At this time, only pleural mesothelioma has an official staging system.
+At this time, only pleural mesothelioma has an official staging system.
 In staging, doctors use imaging tests and other tools to determine how far the mesothelioma has spread.
-In general, the farther it has spread to distant sites, the worse the mesothelioma prognosis.
+The farther it has spread to distant sites, the worse the mesothelioma prognosis.

-- Cell Type: Thanks to researchers’ continued dedication to mesothelioma, we now know that there are three categories of mesothelioma cell types (different cell types have different behaviors).
+Thanks to researchers’ continued dedication to mesothelioma, we now know that there are three mesothelioma cell types (different cell types have different behaviors).
 With this information, doctors can determine how rapidly the mesothelioma will spread.

-- Patient Health: A patient’s overall health level is also a vital consideration in prognosis.
+A patient’s overall health is also a vital consideration in a prognosis.
 Aging patients are usually in poorer health compared to younger patients, which makes them less likely to respond well to treatment.
 Doctors also consider pre-existing health conditions and how bad the patient’s symptoms are.

-- Treatment Options: The above factors help doctors determine what treatment options are available.
+The above factors help doctors determine what treatment options are available.
 The more treatment options a patient has, the better their prognosis will likely be.
-This is especially true when surgical procedures are in the picture.
-Removing tumors surgically almost always improves a patient’s prognosis because it can limit and control the spread of mesothelioma cells.
+This is especially true when surgery is an option.
+Surgery can improve a prognosis by removing as much of the cancer as possible.

 How Can I Improve My Prognosis?